deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 }
 ```

-Now, we need to store all the proposals created for our DAO, we need to be sure that someone does not vote more than once, also set a period of vote for the proposals and set a minimum number of governance tokens to create a new proposal, we can take the number of governance tokens are deposited like a shares for an shareholder and give a proportional weight to their vote.
+Now we need to store all of the proposals that have been created for our DAO, make sure that no one votes twice, set a voting period for the proposals, and set a minimum number of governance tokens to create a new proposal.
+We can take the number of governance tokens that have been deposited like shares for an investor and give their vote a proportional weight.

 ```CPP